LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Changing the active peer context retains current focus.
 - Previous and next use the active typed context's explicit order.
 - Structural vertical and horizontal commands leave the typed route.
-Vertical commands operate on authored heading ranks; horizontal commands use authored heading-level lanes.
+Vertical commands operate on authored heading ranks; horizontal commands use the semantic-region route in native focus order.
 - Returning to structural navigation selects the innermost structural context containing the current target.

 Typed contexts have no heading level of their own.
 Status reports the authored